diskuv/dkml-installer-opam/README.md

-# DKML installer for Opam
+# DkML installer for Opam

 An installer for Opam.